 2. The MC service server or location management client 2 requests the cancellation of the location information history reporting at any time during the transmission.

-3. The location management server checks the authorization of this request and decides either to cancel the transmission from the reporting location management client 1, to cancel the transmission from the location management server or to cancel the transmission from both.
+3. The location management server checks the authorization of this request and decides either to cancel the transmission from the reporting location management client 1 as described in clause 10.9.3.9.4.2, to cancel the transmission from the location management server or to cancel the transmission from both.

 4. The location management server executes the requested cancellation.